DevExpress/devextreme-documentation/api-reference/10 UI Components/Widget/3 Methods/repaint().md

 ---
 ---
 ##### shortDescription
-Renders the component anew without reloading data.
-Use the method to update the component's markup and appearance on the fly.
+Renders the component again without reloading data.
+Use the method to update the component's markup and appearance dynamically.

 ---
 The `repaint()` method re-initializes the component with new settings, resetting its state and history.